ndlongvn/BioRED-NER-RE/README.md

 [Contact](#contact)

 ### Introduction
 This is the repository for my NLP project at HUST.
-The project focuses on the task of named entity recognition (NER) on the BioreD dataset.
+The project focuses on the task of named entity recognition (NER) and relation extraction (RE) on the BioreD dataset.
 In this repository, I provide the training code, pre-trained models, and data processing code.
 Additionally, I have included a simple web app for utilizing the NER system.